elesto-dao/elesto/TECHNICAL-SETUP.md

 The documentation portal is built in the `site` directory.

-To run the documentation portal, execute the following command from the project root:
+To run the documentation portal, run the following command from the project root directory:

 ```sh
 mkdocs serve
 ```

-The portal will be served on 'http://127.0.0.1:8000/'
+In a web browser, the docs portal is served on 'http://127.0.0.1:8000/'.

+## GitHub integration

+In the Visual Studio Code sidebar, click the GitHub icon and follow the prompts.